Smart bands, advanced health features and a new case design are all on Apple's mind.

 Apple has a patent that describes a feature that would use the Watch’s sensors to determine if you were driving and then limit your notifications.

-• Rating: Likely to arrive in the near future
+- Rating: Likely to arrive in the next few years

 Apple Watch touch bands

-This Apple Watch smart band patent would see the company create woven fabrics that are touch sensitive, which you would then use to play music, adjust the volume or other similar functions.
+This Apple Watch smart band patent would see the company create touch-sensitive woven fabrics, which you would then use to play music, adjust the volume, or other similar functions.

-Purcher doesn't think this is a priority for Apple, but may invest in it to keep pace with competitors.
+Purcher doesn’t think this is a priority for Apple but believes it may invest in it to keep pace with competitors.
 Slivka says cost and technological hurdles may mean this one is a long way off from actually happening.

 Clever, yet extraordinarily over-engineered.
-Given the price of standard Apple Watch bands, the price of a touch-enabled one would be astronomic, we think.
+Given the cost of standard Apple Watch bands, a touch-enabled one’s price would surely be astronomical.

 A round Apple Watch

-The squircle that is the Apple Watch isn't exactly the most beloved design of all time.
-It certainly works well enough if sales are your only barometer of success, but some people just want a round Apple Watch.
+The Apple Watch square case isn’t exactly the most beloved design.
+It works well enough if sales are your only barometer of success, but some people just want a round Apple Watch.
 Well, this patent certainly goes for that.

 Slivka doesn’t see Apple going in that direction, however.